the-full-stack/fsdl-text-recognizer-2021-labs/lab9/readme.md

 - First, we speed up our ParagraphTextRecognizer model with TorchScript
 - Next, we wrap the model in a web app, and send it some requests
 - We package up the web app and model as a Docker container, and run it that way
-- Lastly, we deploy the web app to production using AWS Lambda
+- Lastly, we prepare to deploy as a serverless function using AWS Lambda, getting it working locally

 ## Follow along